-How to place a CFD
+How to place a CFD trade

 With the ability to trade on falling markets, use leverage and access thousands of instruments, some trading 24 hours a day, investors are taking advantage of the versatility of CFDs as part of their portfolio.